Laser

 Source code in src/pychilaslasers/laser.py

-Calibrates the laser with the given calibration file.
+Calibrates the laser with the given calibration file or calibration object.

 Parameters: